Ty Cobb (attorney): Career

-Role in the Special Counsel investigation
+Role in the Mueller special counsel investigation

-Cobb joined the White House to manage matters related to the ongoing investigations into Russian election interference, starting on July 31, 2017.
-Cobb was part of the White House internal legal team and reported directly to President Trump.
+Cobb joined the White House to manage matters related to FBI Director Robert Mueller's special counsel investigation into Russian interference in the 2016 United States elections, starting on July 31, 2017.
+Cobb was part of the White House internal legal team and reported directly to President Donald Trump.
 Cobb said that he accepted the White House assignment because "it was an impossible task with a deadline."
 He elaborated further that he had "rocks in his head and steel balls."
 Cobb was recommended to Trump by John Dowd, who was a member of his private legal team.

-Cobb said that there is no reason to believe that Trump is personally under investigation, and that "They're in full cooperation mode and they've been directed to fully cooperate and get this over with as quickly as possible."
+Cobb said there was no reason to believe that Trump was personally under investigation and that "They're in full cooperation mode and they've been directed to fully cooperate and get this over with as quickly as possible."

 On May 2, 2018, Cobb announced that he was retiring as White House special counsel at the end of the month.
 He issued a statement that "it has been an honor to serve the country in this capacity at the White House.
 I wish everybody well moving forward."

-Cobb stated on October 22, 2018, that he did not think the Mueller investigation was a "witch hunt."
-He repeated that assessment in an ABC News interview on March 5, 2019, adding that he thinks Mueller is "an American hero".
+Cobb stated on October 22, 2018, that he did not think the Mueller investigation was a "witch hunt", as Trump repeatedly called it in the press.
+He repeated that assessment in an ABC News interview on March 5, 2019, adding that he thought that Mueller was "an American hero".

 In December 2020, Cobb told Peter Nicholas of The Atlantic, "I believed then and now I worked for the country.
-I didn’t really have any difficulty with that.
+I didn't really have any difficulty with that.
 People's reactions were frequently hostile when they found out what I was doing.
-How hypocritical is it to think that the Democrats deserve the best people and Republicans don’t?
+How hypocritical is it to think that the Democrats deserve the best people and Republicans don't?
 I have served both.
-It’s the same country."
+It's the same country."

+Later criticism of Trump

+Since leaving the White House, however, Cobb has criticized Trump, calling him "a disaster for the Republican Party" and accusing him of "stifling truth."

+Cobb has also condemned Trump's repeated false claims that his loss in the 2020 presidential election was the result of voter fraud, as well as his attempts to overturn the election and his alleged involvement in the attack on the U.S. Capitol on January 6, 2021.